ChimeHQ/SwiftTreeSitter/README.md

 ## Contributing and Collaboration

-I'd love to hear from you!
-Get in touch via an issue or pull request.
+I would love to hear from you!
+Issues or pull requests work great.
+A [Discord server][discord] is also available for live help, but I have a strong bias towards answering in the form of documentation.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.